cytoscape/ipycytoscape/docs/source/contributing.rst

 it helpful to use a program like `Github Desktop <desktop.github.com>`_ and to follow a `guide <https://github.com/firstcontributions/first-contributions#first-contributions>`_.

-Also feel free to ask for help/advice on the relevant Github `issue <https://github.com/quantstack/ipycytoscape/issues>`_.
+Also feel free to ask for help/advice on the relevant Github `issue <https://github.com/quantstack/ipycytoscape/issues>`_ or in the `Gitter chat <https://gitter.im/QuantStack/Lobby>`_.

 Documentation
 -------------